ArneCL/BlogPosts/javascript-multiple-pages-browser-history-navigation-plain-javascript.md

-title: Multiple pages and browser history navigation using plain js
+title: Javascript: Multiple pages and browser history navigation using plain js
 tags: javascript,html

 You often want different pages in your web app with browser navigation.